FeLoe/starter-hugo-academic/content/publication/example/index.md

 publication: In *13th ACM Web Science Conference*
 publication_short: In *WebSci'21*

-abstract: Modelling the different factors that lead people to choose news articles is one of the key challenges for understanding the diversity of news diets.
+abstract: Modelling the different factors that lead people to choose news articles is one of the key challenges for understanding the diversity of news diets \– as a news diet is the result of a series of decisions for certain articles over others, a sequence of choices that was made by the individual consumer..

 # Summary.
 An optional shortened abstract.
 summary: Modelling the different factors that lead people to choose news articles is one of the key challenges for understanding the diversity of news diets.